gil2rok/gil2rok.github.io/_pages/about.md

 I graduated from [Columbia University](https://www.columbia.edu/) with a **B.A. in Applied Mathematics**.

-I'm also interested in many topics outside of research: philosophy, fitness, evolutionary psychology, comedy, open source software etc.
+I'm also interested in many topics outside of research: philosophy, fitness, evolutionary psychology, comedy, open source software, etc.

 I love when people reach out -- so please do!